Schedule an Appointment Today

 Periodontal disease, commonly known as gum disease, affects about 30% of the adult population, and it’s the number one cause of tooth loss in adults.
-Many denture cases begin because of this chronic condition.
+Many denture cases or dental implants begin because of this chronic condition.
 While not curable, with a dedicated professional hygiene regimen and consistent at-home care, it is controllable.

 Regular dental exams, professional cleanings, and good oral hygiene practices at home are essential to detecting and strategically managing periodontitis.